DevExpress/devextreme-documentation/concepts/05 Widgets/Form/01 Getting Started with Form/30 Configure Simple Items.md

-To generate items only for the required fields, declare the [items]() array.
-Each item in this array is a string or an object.
-A string is a name of a field in the [formData]() object.
-The **Form** will generate a simple item based on this field's value.
-To customize an item, specify required properties in an object.
-Use the [dataField]() property to identify the field that provides data for the item.
-In this example, we [disable]() the editor for the `hireDate` item:
+The [items[]](/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/#items) array is used to configure form items.
+This array can contain strings and objects.
+Strings are names of the [formData](/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/#formData) object's fields.
+Use strings for the fields that the **Form** will render as simple items with default configuration.
+You can also configure editors for certain fields manually.
+For this, specify editor settings in an object in the **items[]** array.
+Use the [dataField](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/#dataField) property to identify the field that provides data.
+In the example below, we configure the `hireDate` field's editor:

 ---
 ##### jQuery